List of Diary of a Wimpy Kid characters: Aunt Cakey

-Aunt Cakey is Susan's oldest sister.
-She is single and has no pets or kids, suggesting that she doesn't like kids.
+Cakey is Susan's oldest sister.
+She is single and has no pets or kids, suggesting that she does not like kids.
+Greg believes that spending the day at Cakey's house is like a prison sentence.
+In the online book, she owns a dog named Rudy who died.
 When she stayed with the Heffleys when Greg was little, she kept all fragile items out of his reach and made him take a nap.
-When she told Greg to not touch the iron, he couldn't stop thinking about it and pressed his whole hand against the iron, giving him a second-degree burn.
-Susan has never trusted her with babysitting since.
+When she told Greg to not touch the iron, he could not stop thinking about it and snuck out of bed to press his whole hand against the iron, giving him a second-degree burn.
+Susan has never trusted Cakey with babysitting since.
+In Hot Mess, it was revealed that she was Frank's girlfriend for a short period of time, but he had ended up liking Susan better, which had caused a fight and led Susan to give away two of her favorite items as a result.
+She dated Vincent for six years but he left her.

 Gerald

-Gerald is Susan's cousin from California and the eldest son of Martina who lived with the Heffleys for a few months after Greg was born, which he reminds Greg of every time he sees him.
+Gerald is Susan's cousin from California who lived with the Heffleys for a few months after Greg was born, which he embarrassingly reminds Greg of every time he sees him.

 Martina

 Martina is Susan's cousin who had gained a lot of money while in Las Vegas.
-She had been eating in a breakfast buffet in a hotel, when she mistook a full-length mirror for another room, causing Martina to run straight into the mirror, break her collarbone, and sue the hotel.
+She had been eating at a breakfast buffet in a hotel, when she mistook a full-length mirror for another room, causing Martina to run straight into the mirror, break her collarbone, and sue the hotel.
 Greg notes that a Porsche in Gramma's driveway was probably hers.

 Uncle Larry

-Uncle Larry is a man who is not actually related to anyone, but is a friend invited over one year and who has been showing up ever since.
-Greg likes him, but is annoyed that he always sits in Gramma's best chair until it is time to leave.
+Lawrence "Larry" is a man who is not actually related to anyone, but is a friend invited over one year and who has been showing up ever since.
+Greg likes him but is annoyed that he always sits in Gramma's best chair until it is time to leave.

 Gramma's sisters

-Gramma has two sisters whose names have not been confirmed yet but are suggested to be named Martha and Beatrice.
-They can not stand each other and try to give each other the most insulting gift they can think of.
+Gramma has two sisters whose names have not been confirmed.
+They cannot stand each other and try to give each other the most insulting gift they can think of, such as five ketchup packets or a used bar of deodorant (Hard Luck).
 They are Greg's maternal great-aunts, Susan's maternal aunts, and Frank's aunts-in-law.

 Cecil

 Cecil is Greg's adopted uncle who is only three or four years old.
-He was adopted by Great Aunt Marcie, and Greg often feels awkward around Cecil.
+He was adopted by Great Aunt Marcie, and Greg often feels awkward around Cecil, due to the fact that he gets privileges (such as sitting at the adults' table at family gatherings), despite his young age.

 Georgia

-Georgia is Greg's second cousin who has a very loose tooth that has been in her mouth for years and always stalls when people ask if they can pull it out.
+Georgia is Greg's second cousin who has a loose tooth that has been in her mouth for years and always stalls when people ask if they can pull it out.